Us and the Night

-Us and the Night is the sixth and final studio album by American rock band 3 Doors Down, released on March 11, 2016.
-It is 3 Doors Down's first studio album since Time of My Life (2011), marking the longest gap between two studio albums up to that point in their career, and the band's first album with Chet Roberts on lead guitar and Justin Biltonen on bass.
+Us and the Night is the sixth studio album by the American rock band 3 Doors Down, released on March 11, 2016.
+It is 3 Doors Down's first studio album since Time of My Life (2011), marking the longest gap between two studio albums up to that point in their career.
+It is the band's first album with Chet Roberts on lead guitar and Justin Biltonen on bass.
 The album received mixed reviews from critics.
 Us and the Night debuted at number 14 on the Billboard 200 chart and spawned three singles: "In the Dark", "Still Alive", and "The Broken".
 To promote the record, the band headlined tours across Europe and North America.

+It was the last album released by the band before the death of lead singer Brad Arnold in 2026.

 Background

 On June 17, 2015, Chris Henderson announced that the new album would be titled Us and the Night.
 The release date was announced on January 7, 2016.

 Promotion

 On May 3, 2016, 3 Doors Down announced a 13-city European tour to support the album, starting on October 19 at Berlin's Columbiahalle and finishing on November 6 at London's Hammersmith Apollo.
 Pop Evil were a supporting act on all dates and Fallen State performed on the U.K. dates.
 On May 16, the band announced a 24-city summer-fall U.S. tour, beginning on August 26 at Charleston's Municipal Auditorium and finishing on November 12 at Harrah's Cherokee Casino Resort, with Pop Evil and Red Sun Rising as supporting acts.
 On January 20, 2017, the band announced a Canadian leg of their tour, starting on March 9 at Moncton's Casino New Brunswick and ending on March 19 at Enoch's River Cree Resort & Casino.